17 Phrases That Secretly Damage Relationships Over Time

 Photo Credit: Shutterstock.

-Even if you are frustrated, saying “I don’t care” can make your partner feel unimportant.
-It creates emotional distance and weakens the bond between you.
+Even if you are frustrated, “I don’t care” gives your partner the impression that they are unimportant to you.
+This leads to emotional distance and damages the bond between the two of you.
 Instead, try saying, “I am feeling overwhelmed right now.
 Can we talk about this later?”

 “You Should Just Get Over It”